Crips–Bloods gang war: 2000s

 In 2006, Charlie Beck, a former CRASH officer, became Deputy Chief for the South Bureau of the Los Angeles Police Department.
 He worked with civil rights lawyer Connie Rice to develop "a plan to train, certify and deploy gang-intervention workers to the city's hot spots".
 Villaraigosa also changed the city's method of dealing with gangs by spending $21 million of his office's annual budget on the city's Gang Reduction and Youth Development program.
 The New York Times described the program as such: "Schools in neighborhoods with the highest gang presence, including Watts, now systematically identify the most at-risk children for extra services; gang-intervention workers receive city financing; and the city provides summer activities through its Summer Night Lights programs, which keeps parks and recreation centers open later in high-crime neighborhoods."
 Beck became the chief of the LAPD in 2009.
-His tenure was successful; from 2011 to 2013, violent crime fell down 30 percent in Watts.
+His tenure was successful; from 2011 to 2013, violent crime fell by 30% in Watts.